ISIB-Group/inspur.sm/docs/gpu_info_module.rst

     To install it use: :code:`ansible-galaxy collection install inspur.sm`.

-    To use it in a playbook, specify: :code:`inspur.sm.edit_ldap_group`.
+    To use it in a playbook, specify: :code:`inspur.sm.gpu_info`.

 .. version_added

-.. versionadded:: 0.1.0 of inspur.sm
+.. versionadded:: 1.2.0 of inspur.sm

 .. contents::
    :local: